mwhelan/Specify/readme.md

 ## Overview of Features
 * Tests use a context-specification style, with a class per scenario.
-* SUT factory with pluggable automocking or Ioc containers.
+* SUT factory with pluggable auto-mocking or Ioc containers.
 There is transparent built-in support for [NSubstitute](http://nsubstitute.github.io/), [Moq](https://github.com/Moq/moq4), and [FakeItEasy](http://fakeiteasy.github.io/).
 * Tests can be resolved from your IoC container.
 There is built-in support for the [Autofac](http://autofac.org/) container.
 * BDDfy Reports are produced for all of your test types
+* Specify uses LibLog for logging, a logging abstraction which provides support for NLog, Log4Net, EntLib Logging, Serilog and Loupe, and allows your users to define a custom provider if necessary.

 ## Context-Specification Style
 With context-specification you have a class per scenario, with each step having its own method and state being shared between methods in fields.
 This means that the setup and execution only happen once (the context), and then each `Then` method is a specification that asserts against the result of the execution.

 Specify provides two generic base classes that your test class can inherit from:

-* `SpecificationFor<TSut>` is for unit and integration tests and would normally be used with an automocking container.
+* `ScenarioFor<TSut>` is for low level specifications, such as unit and integration tests, and would normally be used with an auto-mocking container.
 Reports show *Specifications For: [SUT Name]* instead of a user story.
-* `SpecificationFor<TSut, TStory>` is for the typical BDDfy user story tests and would normally be used with an Inversion of Control container.
+* `ScenarioFor<TSut, TStory>` is for higher level specifications, such as acceptance tests.
+These are the typical BDDfy user story tests and would use an IoC container for the SUT factory.
 Reports show the user story or business value story.

 These classes follow the `Given When Then` syntax (though there is nothing to stop you from [customizing BDDfy](http://www.michael-whelan.net/roll-your-own-testing-framework/) to use a different syntax if you want).

-    public class DetailsForExistingStudent : SpecificationFor<StudentController>
+    public class DetailsForExistingStudent : ScenarioFor<StudentController>
     {
         ViewResult _result;
         private Student _student = new Student { ID = 1 };

         public void Given_an_existing_student()
         {
-            Get<ISchoolRepository>()
+            Container.Get<ISchoolRepository>()
                 .FindStudentById(_student.ID)
                 .Returns(_student);
         }